enblacar/SCpubr-book/docs/05-NebulosaPlots.md

 <p class="caption">(\#fig:unnamed-chunk-5)SCpubr Nebulosa plot with multiple features.</p>
 </div>

-But, more intriguingly, it can also compute the **joint** density of the two features.
+But, more intriguingly, it can also compute the **joint** density of the features.
 This is achieved by parsing `joint = TRUE`.

 ```r